0xFA7E/data_clean/README.md

-# identify_files
+# data_clean
-A small utility for mass identifying and renaming a list of unknown files(Mainly for Windows) based on Libmagic.
+A utility for cleaning up data pulled from file recovery software.
+Can identify files with unknown extentions with Libmagic and delete some system files based on a list of hashes.

 Inspired usecase is having recovered several hundred files with a utility like Recuva, but the filenames lack an extension for windows to properly associate them with an application for opening.

+Currently updating to add the ability to remove system and other junk files based on a hashlist gathered from other systems.
+Hence the project rename.

 # usage
+Note: Usage here is outdated as project is being updated.
+Refer to program help for more information.

 ```
 usage: file_identify.py [-h] [-v] [-r] [-t] location [location ...]